 We work across the building blocks of a health system, as well as key areas in public health, such as maternal and child health, HIV/AIDS, sexual and reproductive health, malaria, and tuberculosis.
 We offer a range of services, from building the capability of local actors to design, lead, and manage essential health services to equipping communities with the knowledge and skills to effect positive change in local health systems and their own health outcomes.
 These efforts help countries attain robust, sustainable delivery of high-quality services in the sectors listed below.

 HIV and AIDS.
-Chemonics provides services along the continuum of care from prevention to treatment, leveraging its diverse skills and wide-ranging experience to achieve the vision of an AIDS-free generation.
+Chemonics leverages its diverse skills and wide-ranging experience to achieve the vision of an AIDS-free generation.
 We work with health providers, the health system, and community groups to better reach marginalized populations.
 These efforts prevent HIV transmission and increase the number of people who know their HIV status and seek treatment.
 Key to achieving these outcomes is improving the systems that ensure HIV prevention and treatment, including health provider preparation and support; health systems improvements, including supply chain functionality; and supportive policies.

 Health systems strengthening.
 Chemonics uses a combination of strategies to strengthen health systems.
 We help countries develop the accessible, available, acceptable, and high-quality health workforce needed to improve health outcomes.
 We strengthen finance and logistics systems to increase access and engage in policy work to improve the quality of care.
 We also develop management information systems, apply franchising models, and build public-private partnerships.
 Together, these approaches help local health systems improve their planning, monitoring, and decision-making.